About arc42

 -

-(Optional) Fulfilled Requirements: Secure login, registration, and session management.
+Fulfilled Requirements: Secure user login, registration, and session management.

 -

-Purpose/Responsibility: Handles interactions related to gameplay, such as starting the game, submitting answers, and tracking game progress.
+Purpose/Responsibility: GameService handles all game-related activities such as starting a new game, submitting answers, and tracking progress.

 -